 Anthony is an award-winning British composer for the stage and screen, who writes and produces music in a broad range of styles – from cutting-edge electronica to cinematic orchestral music.
-He has scored several short films, animated films, TV shows, documentaries and games in the last few years, recently collaborating with double BAFTA-winning editor Mark Towns, horror film director Kelly Smith, and Icelandic recording artist Ólafur Arnalds.
-Anthony is currently writing his first feature film score, Nice Mike, due for release in 2019, and composing tracks for various production music libraries.
+He has scored several short films, animated films, TV shows, documentaries and games in the last few years, recently collaborating with double BAFTA-winning editor Mark Towns, horror film director Kelly Smith and Icelandic recording artist Ólafur Arnalds.
+Anthony is currently writing his first feature film score, Nice Mike, due for release in 2019.

 Anthony studied music as an organ scholar at Cambridge University and trained as a conductor at the Guildhall School of Music; he recently graduated from the prestigious National Film and Television School with an MA in Composing for Film and Television.